4.1 Introduction to Data Sets

 good_qual <- sahp$oa_qual > 5

-4.1.3 Recover Modified Values
+4.1.4 Recover Modified Values

-When you are working with a data set inside a package, you may accidentally modified some values in place by mistake.
-In this situation, you don’t need to panic as you can easily recover the data set into a faculty setting (i.e. the original version inside the package).
-To do this, you just need to use the data() function with the data set name as its argument.
+To do this, you just need to use the data() function with the dataset name as its argument.
 Let’s try to modify one value of sahp and recover the data set afterward.

-sahp[1,2] #get the original value
+sahp[1, 2] #get the original value

 #> # A tibble: 1 × 1